 Additional comments: This project requires a good understanding of electromagnetism.
+More than one student may be accommodated on this project.

 Nonlinear Propagation of Fully Structured Light

 (1) Dr Alison Yao (2) Dr Duncan McArthur

 Laser beams propagating in linear materials diverge during propagation.
 This diffraction can be compensated for by propagating through nonlinear materials that exhibit an intensity-dependent refractive index.
 Balancing the divergence and self-focusing results in a beam, known as a spatial soliton, that can propagate without changing shape.
 However, it is experimentally challenging to achieve this without suffering catastrophic beam collapse.
 Introducing saturation of the nonlinearity leads to an increase in stability by periodically modulating self-focusing effects first and filamentation later.